maelh/radio-frequency-prototype-boards/README.md

 ## Caveat!

 I haven't sent the design to a PCB manufacturer yet, but will do so soon with the extended version, testing it with JLCPCB.
-Let me know if there are any issues in manufacturability.
+Let me know if there are any issues in manufacturability!

 ## Related perfboard designs